-Globally, emerging manufacturing technologies are driving what some have called the “third industrial revolution1.”
+Globally, emerging manufacturing technologies are driving what some have called the “Fourth industrial revolution.”
 The U.S. has established the Advanced Manufacturing Partnership (AMP) to invest in the technologies and skills that will support a dynamic domestic advanced manufacturing sector that creates high-quality jobs and encourages companies to invest in the United States.

-Additive manufacturing, the building of materials layer by layer and with high precision, is now turning the dream of complex, multimaterial components into a reality.
+Additive manufacturing, the building of products layer by layer with high precision, is now turning the dream of complex, multi-material components into a reality.
 Additive manufacturing allows designers the option of building a part as a single unit, from multiple materials, from the inside out.
+Design complexity is now an asset rather than a liability.
 This capability improves the precision of the product's fabrication and reduces material waste.

-Recent advances in material design and fabrication have enabled production of customizable materials for a wealth of applications.
-Towards this end, Livermore researchers, in collaboration with external patners, are developing prototype additive manufacturing techniques to build highly optimized materials.
+Recent advances in automated design and fabrication have enabled production of customizable materials for a wealth of applications.
+Software companies like Altair are developing additive manufacturing techniques to build highly optimized geometries with topology optimization.
 The techniques allow designers to alter the 3D micro-architecture of a material to control its structural, functional, thermal, or other properties.
-As a result, materials can be made stronger, lighter, tougher, and more resistant to natural forces and external conditions, such as temperature fluctuations.
-Read more.
+As a result, designs can be made stronger, lighter, tougher, and more resistant to natural forces and external conditions.

-Imagine a part composed of multiple materials that can be made without seams or joints.
-Or a component with intricate shapes and complex geometry that can be fabricated as a single unit.
+Imagine a part composed of multiple materials that can be made without seams or joints, or a component with intricate shapes and complex geometry that can be fabricated as a single unit, such as a printed circuit board.
 By eliminating the weakest parts of components, the seams and joints, the products we use every day could be transformed.
 The ability to build complex geometries would make new products possible.
-Read more.

 Metal Additive Manufacturing